YuanHao-CS/DE-TS/README.md

 # Support

+MLNST provide the DE-TS manual in English in PDF format.
+In addition, MLNST also provide an additional Chinese version of the manual for visitors from China.
+When you encounter a problem in the process of using this platform, please refer to the manual and try to solve it yourself, or contact us by email.

 If you have any comments or suggestions, please contact jiangyuanhao@stu.just.edu.cn (Yuanhao Jiang).
 Finally, thank you again for using this platform.

 # Acknowledge